 Cynthia Knapek, past executive director, Brightside, Inc., President of the Leadership Louisville Center, and an active civic leader in Louisville for 20 years.
 Brightside’s mission is to “unite people in clean and green activities to beautify the city and foster community pride.”
 Knapek was the organization’s executive director from 2003-2010.
 She also led the community-wide public art project “Gallopalooza,” which raised more than $800,000 for Brightside and other causes.

 Terry Taylor, retired executive director, Interfaith Paths to Peace.
-This organization “works to foster peace, increase interfaith understanding, and cultivate inter-religious cooperation through education, programs and events.”
-During Terry’s time as executive director, he played an important role in Louisville’s designation as a Compassionate City.
+This organization “works to foster peace, increase interfaith understanding, and cultivate inter-religious cooperation through education, programs, and events.”
+As executive director, Terry played an essential role in Louisville’s designation as a Compassionate City.